New Estimates on the bounds of Brunel's operator: Preliminaries

 We can now use Krengel's result to establish some basic properties of $\psi(x)$.

-\begin{lem} For the function $\psi (x) = \frac{1- \sqrt{1-x}}{x}$, the coefficients $\alpha_p^{(n)}$ in the expansion are given by:
+\begin{lem} For the function $\psi (x) = \frac{1- \sqrt{1-x}}{x}$, the coefficients $\alpha_p^{(n)}$, $n \in \mathbb{N}$ in the expansion are given by:

-for each $n\in\mathbb{N}$, the series converges for all $x\in[-1,1]$. \end{lem} \begin{proof} That each $\alpha_p^{(n)}$ satisfies the given expression follows immediately from Lemma \ref{krengel} by dividing by $x$ on both sides of \eqref{krengelsum} and shifting the $p$ indices in the subsequent series.
-Note that $\alpha_p^{(n)}$ is nonzero for all $p$ due to shifting.
+For each $n\in\mathbb{N}$, the series converges for all $x\in[-1,1]$. \end{lem} \begin{proof} For $x\neq0$ it follows immediately from Lemma \ref{krengel} that each $\alpha_p^{(n)}$ satisfies the given expression by dividing by $x$ on both sides of \eqref{krengelsum} and shifting the $p$ indices in the subsequent series.
+Note that, when $n \neq 0$, $\alpha_p^{(n)}$ is nonzero for all $p$ due to shifting.
 For the case of $x = 0$, observe that: